 I am currently a MSc Biotechnology candidate, between the departments of Genetics and Plant Sciences, at the University of Pretoria.
 I am highly passionate about science and am fascinated by genetics.

-The subject of my MSc research is a continuation of this, as I will be studying transcriptomic data collected from H. annuus anther and style filament tissue under heat stress.
-The aim is to examine which genes are upregulated in order to identify future gene candidates for heat tolerant crop development.
+The subject of my MSc research is a continuation of this, as I will be studying transcriptomic data collected from H. annuus anther and style filament tissue under heat stress and simulated light pollution.
+The aim is to examine which genes are upregulated in order to identify future gene candidates for heat tolerant crop development amongst others.

 Future global temperatures are expected to increase as a result of global warming, and this will have resounding affects on our crops.
-It is therefore important to understand how these crops will respond to temperature and how global warming will impact their fertility and production.
+Other anthropogenic effects such as light pollution remain largely unstudied.
+It is therefore important to understand how these crops will respond to these future conditions, and how this will impact fertility and production.

 Bachelor of Science: Genetics from University of Pretoria (2016-2019)